Phoscur/oryx-macro-hax/README.md

 ```
 cd ~/qmk_firmware/ergodox-macro-hax
 npm run get -- <oryxLayoutHashId>
 ```

-Grab my-illicit-macros.ts and change it to what you need, starting with the absolute directory path `SOURCE_DIR` pointed to the unzipped directory that contains the "keymap.c" file (NOT usually in the root directory!) you noted in step 1.
-Now open my-illicit-macros.ts and modify to match your configuration.
+Grab macros.ts or example and change it to what you need

 Here's an example of creating an extended (more than 4 button) macro: